Adi3g/Adi3g/README.md

 #### NOX-CLI
  [**Nox**](https://github.com/Adi3g/nox-cli) is a versatile Python CLI tool designed to automate common tasks for developers and system administrators.
 It features network utilities, encryption/decryption, JWT management, and more, making it a powerful addition to any developer's toolkit.

-#### Hexboltmq
+#### HexboltMQ
 [**Hexboltmq**](https://github.com/Adi3g/hexboltmq) A high-performance, distributed message queueing system designed for scalability and reliability, featuring advanced message prioritization, time-based expiration, batch processing, and robust routing strategies.

 #### Storm
 [**Storm**](https://github.com/Adi3g/storm): A Python framework designed for building efficient, scalable applications with modular architecture, advanced routing, and powerful dependency injection, inspired by NestJS.

 ## Collaboration and Contributions
- am always open to collaborating on projects that aim to innovate and drive positive change.
+ I'm always open to collaborating on projects that aim to innovate and drive positive change.
 If you're interested in partnering or have a project in mind, feel free to reach out!

 ## GitHub Stats